 It’s worth getting quotes from two or three different comparison sites to make sure you get the best deal.

 An easy way to retrieve data about your tariff and consumption quickly and efficiently is by using the QR code on your bill.
 Large energy suppliers all have to put QR codes on customer bills.
 You will need a smartphone or tablet and a QR reader app.

 The Uswitch app and comparethemarket’s app, Snapt, allow you to scan your QR code.
 It then presents you with the best comparisons available showing how much you can save.

 Don’t just consider price

 If price isn’t your only concern, consumer group Which? ranks providers based on a range of factors including customer service, accuracy and clarity of bills as well as value for money.
 Click here for the table.

 Ofgem also publishes customer satisfaction and complaints data for the big six energy suppliers.

 Use an energy switching app

-Apps like Flipper and Voltz claim to do the hard work for you.
+Apps such as those from uSwitch and Voltz claim to do the hard work for you.
 By filling in some simple information, the apps will trawl the market for the best deal.
-Flipper costs £25 per year but it compares the best deals for you throughout the year and does the switch.
-Voltz is free but you have to make the switch yourself.
+You may still have to do the switch yourself, however.